 - Read the short story “The landlady”

-- Do these tasks connected to the story and watch Hitchcock version here.
+- Do these tasks connected to the story and watch the tales of the unexpected here

 - Word work – language in context – do the tasks here